Excretory System Definition

 The excretory system, especially the kidneys, can be injured, damaged or have suboptimal functioning, either due to acute stress or through chronic conditions.

 Renal failure or renal insufficiency is the inability of the kidney to filter wastes from the blood and maintain fluid homeostasis.
-The causes for renal failure could be diseases such as diabetes mellitus and hypertension that can cause damage to glomerular capillaries.
-Diabetes insipidus arising from hormonal insufficiency, reduced blood flow from injury to the vasculature of the kidney, infections in the body and blood stream, medications or kidney stones can also affect kidney efficiency.
+The causes of renal failure could be diseases such as diabetes mellitus and hypertension that can cause damage to glomerular capillaries.
+Diabetes insipidus arising from hormonal insufficiency, reduced blood flow from injury, infections in the body and bloodstream, medications, or kidney stones can also affect kidney efficiency.

 Initial symptoms can be as mild as swelling in the legs, indicative of the inability of the kidney to maintain fluid homeostasis.
 The presence of toxins in the blood can cause a feeling of nausea and vomiting.
 Changes to the RBC metabolism and reduced erythropoietin secretion from the kidney can lead to anemia, weakness, sleepiness, and confusion.
 Excessive potassium ions can lead to cardiac arrhythmias, and changes to muscle tone and contractility.

-Depending on the cause for renal insufficiency or failure, the injury could be reversed.
+Depending on the cause of renal insufficiency or failure, the injury can be reversed.
 In most cases, long term changes to diet and lifestyle are necessary to maintain health.
 When the kidney is functioning at extremely low efficiency, waste removal has to be done through an external apparatus, called the dialysis machine.
 Kidney transplant is also occasionally recommended.